 Occupational Disease Initiative

-The Occupational Disease Initiative for 2019-2020 uses a risk-based approach to proactively identify, prioritize, and address the occupational diseases of greatest risk to workers across B.C.
-This two-year plan focuses on four categories of disease and nine primary risk exposures:
+The Occupational Disease Initiative for 2021–2023 uses a risk-based approach to proactively identify, prioritize, and address the occupational diseases of greatest risk to workers across B.C.
+This three-year plan focuses on four categories of disease and seven primary risk exposures:

 - Asthma (sensitizers)